photoprism/photoprism-docs/docs/developer-guide/database/migrations.md

 ## Show Migration Status

-Run the `photoprism migrations ls` command in a terminal to see a list of all migrations:
+Run the `photoprism migrations ls` command in a terminal to see a list of all migrations and their current status:

 ```
 $ photoprism migrations ls